-This post contains a couple of affiliate links to make it easier for you to find products I have mentioned.
-You don’t pay any extra and in some cases I could earn a small commission.
+This post contains a couple of affiliate links to make it easier to find the products I have mentioned.
+You don’t pay any extra, and in some cases, I could earn a small commission.

 Where to Find the Sky Pond Trail Head

-The free hiker’s bus is very easy to use.
-It runs from mid May through Mid October.
-On really busy day, such as weekends in the summer, you should consider parking at the Visitor Center and hopping on the bus from there.
-The Park and Ride lot is huge, but fills up by mid morning on peak days.
+The free hiker’s us is very easy to use.
+It runs from mid-May through Mid October.
+The Park and Ride lot is huge but fills up by mid-morning on peak days.

 First Stop Alberta Falls

 The first stop on the Sky Pond hike, just under a mile in, is Alberta Falls.
-This alone is a worthwhile hike if you are limited on time or want a less strenuous activity.
-Up to here the trail is wide and family friendly.
-Even though this section was busy, there’s plenty of space overlooking the 30 foot waterfall drop to relax and take some amazing pictures.
+To reach Alberta Falls is a worthwhile hike if you are limited on time or want a less strenuous activity.
+Up to the falls, the trail is wide and family-friendly.
+Even though this section was busy, there’s plenty of space overlooking the 30-foot waterfall drop to relax and take some fantastic pictures.

 Don’t be put off by the crowded hike to Alberta Falls Rocky Mountain National Park.
-Most folks turn back here so the crowd on the trail drops of tremendously.
+Most folks turn back here, so the crowd on the trail drops off tremendously.

 The Beauty of Loch is Worth The Trip

-We continued on to The Loch at about the 3 mile mark.
-The trail through the forest was among beautiful trees with a fast moving stream trailside.
-Near the end though I was huffing and puffing as the switchbacks became a bit steep.
-At this point I was incredibly grateful for the hiking poles I had brought along.
+The Loch Vale trail weaves through the forest among beautiful trees with a fast-moving stream trailside.
+This lovely walk was one of my favorite parts of the hike.
+However, as we approached the Loch, I was huffing and puffing as the switchbacks became a bit steep with quick elevation gain.
+At this point, I was incredibly grateful for the hiking poles I had brought along.

 The Loch is a gorgeous lake with unbelievable valley and mountain views.
 We took a long break sitting on a rock, watching the birds, and just relaxing.
-We could have turned around here and I would have been incredibly satisfied with my experience.
+We could have turned around here, and I would have been delighted with my experience.

 The Climb UP Timberline Falls

-And special moments like this is why we hike in the National Parks!
+And special moments like this on at Glass Lake are why we hike in the National Parks!

-Not many continue the hike this far and we had the lake to ourselves for about an hour.
-I stretched out on a sun warmed slab of granite while Brad wandered the shore and fished Sky Pond.
-There are not words to describe the blissful feeling experienced when you are living in the moment while sitting next to a quiet mountain lake.
+We reached Sky Pond.
+Not many continue the hike this far, and we had the lake to ourselves for about an hour.
+After a great hiking lunch, I stretched out on a sun-warmed slab of granite while Brad wandered the shore and fished Sky Pond.
+There are no words to describe the blissful feeling experienced when living in the moment while sitting next to a quiet mountain lake.

-Too soon it was time to head down the trail.
-As we were heading out we met a mom who was taking her 2 youngsters past Sky Pond for their first backcountry camp out.
+Too soon, it was time to head down the trail.
+As we were heading out, we met a mom taking her 2 youngsters past Sky Pond for their first backcountry camp out.
 I looked at her with admiration and a bit of envy.
 I wish I had been that self-confident at that point in my life.

-Well in normal Stork style we had lingered at Sky Pond a little too long and had to pick up the pace to get off the mountain before dark.
+Well, in Stork style, we had lingered at Sky Pond a little too long and had to pick up the pace to get off the mountain before dark.
 I pretty much just slid down Timberline Falls on my butt!
-I was so glad I brought my hiking poles which were wonderful for reducing the impact when moving downhill quickly.
+I was so glad I brought my hiking poles which were terrific for reducing the impact when moving downhill quickly.
 We arrived at the trailhead just before dusk.
 Remember we took the bus over to the trailhead?
-Well the buses had quit running for the day.
+Well, the buses had quit running for the day.
 Even though we had hiking headlamps with us, the thought of hiking 2 miles in the dark to our car was a little overwhelming.